swizzlestix09/showMeCrypto/README.md

 ```
 I thought this would be a single-page app detailing cryptocurrency information when I started this app.
 The view is 2 Main components, the List of Cryptocurrencies and the details upon selection, stored in CryptoDetails and Menu.
 Within those components are children’s components stored in their directories.

 CryptoMenu has the menu itself, along with a menuItem for each cryptocurrency.
+The menu is being rendered with data from the coinbase API, filtered by USD.

 <p align="center">
   <img src="https://i.imgur.com/9tP1dyZm.jpg" alt="animated" />
 </p>

-CryptoDetails houses the info page, where data travels to render the chart (cryptoChart) and additional details (CryptoInfo) regarding the coin selected.
+CryptoDetails houses the info page, where data travels to render the chart (cryptoChart) and additional details (CryptoInfo) regarding the coin selected, which is being access from the coinbase API.

 <p align="center">
   <img src="https://i.imgur.com/D8Dozcjm.jpg" alt="animated" />